Chocolate muffins are loaded with chips and chunks. Every chocolate lover will appreciate these rich and indulgent muffins!

 PREP.
 Preheat the oven to 350°F. Prepare a 24-cup muffin pan or two 12-cup tins with liners or cooking spray.
+Set aside.

 DRY INGREDIENTS.
-In large bowl, combine all dry ingredients—flour, cocoa powder, sugar, baking soda, salt, and chocolate chips.
+In a large bowl, combine flour, cocoa powder, sugar, baking soda, and salt.

 WET INGREDIENTS.
-In separate bowl, combine liquid ingredients—milk, oil, eggs, and vanilla—and whisk until incorporated and egg yolks are broken.
+In a separate bowl, combine milk, oil, eggs, and vanilla.
+Whisk until incorporated and egg yolks are broken.
+Fold in chocolate chips.

-COMBINE.
-Fold wet ingredients into dry ingredients.
-Don’t over mix, but make sure you don’t have any dry spots.
+Fold the wet mixture into the dry ingredients.
+Do not overmix, but make sure you do not have any dry spots.

 BAKE.
-Spoon batter into prepared tins about ¾ of the way full.
-Sprinkle on additional chocolate chips and/or chocolate jimmies, if desired.
-Bake 20–22 minutes or until toothpick test is clean.
-Cool in tins about 10 minutes before moving to wire rack to continue cooling completely.
+Spoon batter into the prepared tins to fill about three-quarters of the way full.
+Sprinkle on additional chocolate chips.
+Bake for 20–22 minutes, or until an inserted toothpick comes out clean.

-Do I really only add ¾ cup of sugar?
+Sugar.
 That’s right, use only ¾ cup of sugar.
-The sweetness comes from all the added chocolate bits.
+The sweetness comes from the added chocolate bits.
 It’s the perfect blend and keeps them from being overly rich.

 The difference is that they are processed differently and therefore react a little differently in recipes, especially if the recipe calls for baking powder or baking soda.
 Natural cocoa powder is acidic whereas dutch cocoa, which has been pretreated in an alkaline solution of potassium carbonate, is not.

-Because they can react differently in a recipe, I would recommend using the powder that has been suggested.
-However, in a pinch you can use natural cocoa in place of dutch cocoa, but you cannot use dutch cocoa in place of natural cocoa.
-If a recipe doesn’t specify, then I would err on the side of using the more common natural cocoa.
+Because they can react differently in a recipe, I recommend using the powder that has been suggested.
+In a pinch, use natural cocoa in place of dutch cocoa, but do not use dutch cocoa in place of natural cocoa.
+If a recipe doesn’t specify, err on the side of using the more common natural cocoa.

 - Do not overmix: Doing so can result in a dense, dry muffin.
-Be sure to mix wet and dry ingredients separately to avoid overmixing.
-Then, when the two are added together, mix just enough to incorporate them.
+Mix wet and dry ingredients separately to avoid overmixing.
+Then, when the two are added together, stir just enough to incorporate them.
 This is called the muffin method and yields a tender crumb.

-- Don’t over bake: because ovens seem to bake a little differently it can be easy to overbake the muffins.
-I’d suggest checking your muffins about 5 minutes to the end.
-Use a toothpick to insert into the center of the muffin.
-If it comes out clean or with a few cooked crumbs your muffins are done otherwise cook another few minutes.
+- Don’t overbake: Because ovens seem to bake a little differently it can be easy to overbake the muffins.
+Check your muffins about 5 minutes to the end.
+Use a cake tester or toothpick to insert it into the center of the muffin.
+If it comes out clean or with a few cooked crumbs your muffins are done, otherwise, cook another few minutes.

-How to store chocolate muffins: Since muffins store long term really well I would suggest making a double batch.
-That way you can enjoy some now and have more to enjoy later without the dishes.
+STORE.
+Since double chocolate muffins store long-term really well I would suggest making a double batch.
+That way you can enjoy some now and have more to eat later without the hassle of dirty dishes.

 - Counter: Place a paper towel on the bottom of an airtight container.
 Arrange the muffins in a single layer and place another paper towel over the top.
-The paper towels will absorb excess moisture that would typically leave the muffin tops wet and gooey.
+The paper towels will absorb excess moisture that would typically leave the muffin tops sticky.
 Store for 2-3 days.

-- Freezer: Flash freeze muffins by arranging them in a single layer on a baking sheet, freezing for 2-3 hours, then transfer them to an airtight freezer safe container.
+- Freezer: Flash freeze muffins by arranging them in a single layer on a baking sheet, freezing them for 2-3 hours, then transferring them to an airtight freezer-safe container.
 Freeze for 2-3 months

-To reheat: If you want a warm muffin, place it in the microwave for 8-10 seconds.
-If the muffin is frozen microwave it for 30-45 seconds.
+To reheat.
+For a warm muffin, place it in the microwave for 8-10 seconds.
+If the muffin is frozen, microwave it for 30-45 seconds.

 - Glazed Lemon Poppy Seed Muffins